acifer/wikiconflict/README.md

 4. We evaluate groups of fine grained Change Objects.
 5. We compare our algorithm of identifying  group of Change Objects with algorithm proposed by [bykau et al].

 All the analysis steps are released as IPython notebook.
+Further we also release example of cluster groups created on [John Logie Baird](https://en.wikipedia.org/wiki/John_Logie_Baird) in the [example notebook](https://github.com/acifer/wikiconflict/blob/master/notebooks/4_2_clustering-example.ipynb)